 For example, HMRC is likely to investigate if individuals living in property are UK resident for tax purposes.
 If they are UK tax resident, then UK tax may be due on their worldwide income.
 HMRC can assess whether there were taxable ‘remittances’ (usually money transfers) to the UK by non-UK domiciled individuals.
 Questions about the source of funds to purchase property can often arise.
 Overseas landlords will be taxable on UK rental income.
 HMRC will also want to check whether any Annual Tax on Enveloped Dwellings (ATED) is due; this is generally payable on residential property with a value of more than £500,000.

-Officers of offshore entities affected by these new rules will need to consider their new duties carefully and take steps to comply with them: their UK advisers should ensure that such entities are fully informed of the new rules.
+Officers of offshore entities affected by these new rules will need to consider their new duties carefully and take steps to comply with them.

 Where there is any question that there may have been non-compliance with UK tax reporting obligations in the past, making a voluntary disclosure to HMRC of all the circumstances is the best way to resolve matters.
 It is sensible to take expert tax advice on how to do this in the most appropriate way: there may be penalties to pay, but making the disclosure usually helps to reduce these.